All images © Felipe de Ávila Franco. The use of any image from this site is prohibited unless prior written permission from the artist is obtained.

 SUBJECTIVE SUBSTANCE

-Porvoon Taidehalli - Finland
+Porvoon Arthall - Finland

 September / October 2023

-This exhibition investigates matters pertaining to the various manifestations of the energy concept.
+The exhibition investigates matters pertaining to the various manifestations of the energy concept.
 Through experimental approaches, projections of light onto reflective surfaces, and arrangements incorporating fossil fuel residues and electromechanical systems, the artworks transmute the phenomenological hues of notions of energy.
 The works navigate the conceptual subjectivity of this notion, serving as a pivotal element for speculating on energy as a substance that not only inhabits but also connects the realms of reality, fiction, and spiritual.

 The realization of this exhibition was supported by Svenska Kulturfonden and Arts Promotion Centre Finland TAIKE.
 Special thanks for the collaboration and support of Innobrand Oy.

-Photos: Leandro Lefa @llefa
+Photos: Leandro Lefa @llefa / Felipe de Ávila Franco

 HOW TO POSTPONE THE END